EGI-Federation/documentation/content/en/users/data/management/datahub/file-management/_index.md

 provider, the following operation can be performed:

 - Migrate the data if the provider selected contain the data.
-This will copy the data to the other provider if not present and remove them from the selected one.
+This will copy the data to the other provider, if not present, and remove them from the selected one.
 - Replicate the data if the data is not present in the provider selected
 - Evic the data if the it is present in the current provider and al least in